OpenCyphal/docker_toolchains/c_cpp/README.md

 The `opencyphal/c_cpp` docker image provides a consistent build and test environment for development, continuous-integration, and test automation of C and C++ based projects.

+## Official Release

+To release a new build of this container simply create a [new github release](https://github.com/OpenCyphal/docker_toolchains/releases/new) that starts with the ubuntu version container you want to release and ends with "-c_cpp".
+For example `v20.04-c_cpp` will cause the github workflow to rebuild and push the `opencyphal/c_cpp:ubuntu-20.04` container.

 ## Manual Build and Push

 These instructions are for maintainers with permissions to push to the